sakshepathak/csv-enricher/README.md

 ### 2. Link Google Sheets
 - Ensure your Google Sheets credentials JSON file is ready.
 - Upload the credentials and provide the URL of the Google Sheet.
+Make sure that the google sheet is shared to your service account that you created in Google Cloud Console.
 - The app will read the first sheet from the linked Google Sheet.

 ## Features
 1. **Column Selection**: Choose specific columns from your data to work with.